Quick Facts: Earning an Ed.D. in Tennessee

 - TPA Annual Conference: TPA’s flagship conference attracts principals, assistant principals, and aspiring leaders.

-- TSBA Leadership Conference and Annual Convention: TSBA’s four-day event in November includes general sessions, informative breakout sessions on best school practices, awards, exhibits, and networking opportunities.
+- TSBA Leadership Conference and Annual Convention: TSBA’s event in November includes general sessions, informative breakout sessions on best school practices, awards, exhibits, and networking opportunities.

-- TSBA Meetings: In addition to its annual convention, TSBA hosts other meetings during the year, including a Summer Law Institute, Fall District Meetings, and a Day on the Hill for superintendents.
+- TSBA Meetings: In addition to its annual convention, TSBA hosts other meetings during the year, including a Summer Law Institute, Fall District Meetings, and more.

 Educational Leadership Training